-Within two years after this service began in 2012, about one-third of the fifteen hundred taxis in Tokyo became available for the service.
-About half of the pregnant women in Tokyo have registered and roughly 10 to 20% have used a Maternity Taxi when going into labor.
+About two years after this service began in 2012, about onethird of the fifteen hundred taxis in Tokyo became available for the service.
+About 70% of the pregnant women in Tokyo have registered and roughly 20% have used a Maternity Taxi when going into labor.